cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 ## Ahead of Time Compilation (AOT)

-[AOT compilation](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) is a form of static compilation that consists in transforming the program into a machine code **before it is executed**.
+[AOT compilation](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) is a form of static compilation that consists of transforming the program into a machine code **before it is executed**.
 This is the "old-fashioned" way in which the code in old programming languages such as C is statically linked and compiled.
 The machine code obtained as a result is tailored to a specific operating system and hardware architecture, facilitating a very fast execution.